 However, just 6 weeks after it was completed Dorr’s wife Agnes passed away suddenly and he was left devastated.
 He died about 18 months later, some say of a broken heart.
 In the years that followed, the Felt family fell on hard times.

-Gradually the land and then the house were sold off.
-The mansion was converted into a prep school for Catholic boys, then in the seventies it was converted first into a prison and then into a home for cloistered nuns.
+Gradually the land and then the house was sold off.
+The mansion was converted into a prep school for Catholic boys, then in the seventies, it was converted first into a prison and then into a home for cloistered nuns.

 It might not come as much of a shock to learn that the main hauntings at Felt Mansion are said to be the spirits of previous owners Dorr and Agnes Felt.

 They apparently wander throughout the house and people have said that they are simply taking time to enjoy the dream home that they were unable to enjoy in life.
 They seem to be friendly and are happy to share their home with guests and visitors.

 There are also reports of less defined ‘shadow’ figures seen in the third-floor ballroom.
 They sometimes dance while others are said to appear as though they are sweeping the floor.

 There are also reports of the double French doors in Agnes’ room opening and closing on their own.

 Another one of the most haunted places in Michigan is Detroit Masonic Temple.
 One of the most well-known ghosts that are said to inhabit the building is George D Mason.
 His apparition has been spotted with several guests and the night watchman!